FREQUENTLY ASKED QUESTIONS

 Q: I have bacteria in my water, now what?

 A: Stop drinking the water immediately!
-Call one of our quality professionals to chlorinate the system to rid the drinking water of bacteria and retest your water to be sure the treatment was sucessful.
+Call one of our quality professionals to chlorinate the system to rid the drinking water of bacteria and retest your water to be sure the treatment was successful.

 Q: I have air in the lines, now what?